PI-Victor/PI-Victor.github.io/content/posts/rest-to-grpc.md

 ---

-Earlier this year i started to write a lot of gRPC services and after a while fiddling around, there are things that are wroth mentioning for the uninitiated.
+Earlier this year i started to write a lot of gRPC services and after a while fiddling around, there are things that are worth mentioning for the uninitiated.

 ### Design documentation

-I found the [Google API design documentation](https://cloud.google.com/apis/design) useful for making you adopt some standards for your API early on.
+I found the [Google API design documentation](https://cloud.google.com/apis/design) useful for making you adopt some standards for your APIs early on.
 You don't have to follow it word by word, but overall it definitely has its use.
 From [mapping http methods to gRPC methods](https://cloud.google.com/apis/design/standard_methods) to [naming conventions](https://cloud.google.com/apis/design/naming_convention) that help you design your API intuitive for future growth.